 Are you looking for a way to stop users from using specific usernames in WordPress?

-In this article, we will show you how to restrict usernames in WordPress.
+In this article, we will show you how to restrict usernames in WordPress, step by step.

 Why Restrict Usernames in WordPress?

 When you are running a WordPress membership website or a community website, you’ll need to allow WordPress user registrations.
 When you do, new users can pick any username and email when they sign up.